AdamWhittingham/vim-adcode-theme/README.md

 Contributing
 ------------

-The config is built using Palette(https://github.com/joshuaclayton/palette) for nice things like variables and automatic terminal colour code generation.
+The config is built by executing `theme.rb`, a Ruby script which outputs the Vim colorscheme file.

 To make changes:

 1. Run `make dev` to begin watching for changes
-2. Edit `adCode.palette`
+2. Edit `theme.rb`
-3. Reload the colorscheme in Vim to try out your changes.
+3. Reload the colorscheme in Vim/Neovim with `:colorscheme adCode` to try out your changes.
 Take a look in the `tests` directory for some code to check.